Lucien Ballard: Biography

-Ballard was born in Miami, Oklahoma in 1908.
+Ballard was born in Miami, Oklahoma in 1904.
 His mother Ada was Cherokee and Lucien is listed on the Dawes Rolls as 1/16th Cherokee by Blood.
 He attended the University of Oklahoma and the University of Pennsylvania and after graduating, he became a surveyor.

 Ballard began working on films at Paramount Studios in 1929 after dating a script woman there.
 He later joked in an interview that it was a three-day party at the home of actress Clara Bow that convinced him "this is the business for me".
 He began his career loading trucks at Paramount and trained to be a camera assistant.
+Much of his time was spent loading film magazines into cameras, as The International Photographer reported in 1929: "Al Micklin and Lucien Ballard have just completed an estimate that, were all the Eastman film they have loaded and all the DuPont film they have loaded, be stretched out in two parallel lines between Hollywood and Yokohama, it would be fogged."

-He was taken on as an assistant to Lee Garmes on Josef von Sternberg's Morocco (1930).
+Lucien Ballard was taken on as an assistant to Lee Garmes on Josef von Sternberg's Morocco (1930).
 Von Sternberg allowed him credit as a second cameraman on The Devil is a Woman (1935), and the two shared a Venice Film Festival award for Best Cinematography in 1935.
 Von Sternberg promoted him to director of photography on Crime and Punishment (1935) and The King Steps Out (1936), based on the life of Empress Elisabeth of Austria, both at Columbia Pictures.
+"Ballard's meteoric rise to fame as an ace cameraman is breathtaking," wrote technical columnist Herbert Aller in 1935.
+"For about six years he was an assistant, then suddenly a second cameraman, and within a short time thereafter a first cameraman.
+His technical and artistic schooling is too well known to record in this space."

-After filming Dorothy Arzner's Craig's Wife also at Columbia, he settled into making B movies such as The Devil's Playground (1937), Penitentiary and The Lone Wolf in Paris, both 1938.
-While at Columbia, he also shot several two-reel comedies, including a number with The Three Stooges.
-In an interview with Leonard Maltin, he said he enjoyed working on them because it gave him the freedom to experiment with different lenses and filters, which likely would not have been permitted on features.
+Director Von Sternberg left Columbia after only two pictures, but Lucien Ballard stayed with the company and became a valuable member of the staff.
+After filming Dorothy Arzner's Craig's Wife he took assignments for the studio's "B" features such as The Devil's Playground (1937), Penitentiary (1938), and The Lone Wolf in Paris (1938).
+He also lent his professionalism to Columbia's Charles Starrett westerns and even its two-reel comedies, starring The Three Stooges, Charley Chase, Andy Clyde, and Harry Langdon.
+In an interview with Leonard Maltin, he said he enjoyed working on the shorts because they gave him the freedom to experiment with different lenses and filters, which likely would not have been permitted on features.